Vinifera-Developers/Vinifera/README.md

 # Contributing
-If you are interested in contributing to this project, you will need some knowledge of C++ as a minimum requirement, but it is recommended you have experience with binary analysis and x86 assembly.
-All contributions towards this projects goals are welcome, provided they follow the contribution guidelines.
-Please join the **Discord** server to discuss these guidelines with the active developers.
-Any pull requests that do not fit within the project guidelines will be recommended to be developed as a downstream project.
+If you're interested in contributing to this project, basic knowledge of C++ is required.
+Experience with binary analysis and x86 assembly is highly recommended.

+All contributions that align with the project's goals are welcome, as long as they follow our contribution guidelines.
+We encourage you to join the **Discord** server to discuss these guidelines with the active developers.

+Pull requests that fall outside the scope of the project may still receive feedback and suggestions for alternative approaches or directions.

 # Third-Party Libraries